k-vyn/framer-ios-kit/README.md

 These are a set of functions that were created to help provide functionality to various elements of this module.
 I opened them up, so if you by chance need any of these functions you can use them.

 #### ios.update(layer, styleArray)
 This was specifically intended for text objects.
-Because if the html or style of a text object is altered, the width/height of the object would be incorrect.
+If the html or style of a text object is altered, the width/height of the object would be incorrect.
 With ios.update, you'll be able to pass your changes in while also resizing the text layer.

 <pre>
 ios.update(headerOne, [text:"Done!"]